 The following unaudited pro forma combined consolidated condensed statement of operations has been prepared to give effect to the combination of Equinix, Inc. ("Equinix" or the "Company"), Pihana Pacific, Inc. ("Pihana") and i-STT Pte Ltd ("i-STT") using the purchase method of accounting (the "Combination") and the assumptions and adjustments described in the accompanying notes to the unaudited pro forma combined consolidated condensed statement of operations, including an investment in the Company by i-STT's parent company, STT Communications Ltd ("STT Communications") (the "Financing"), and further reductions in amounts outstanding under both the Senior Notes and the Amended and Restated Credit Facility.
-The above noted transactions, specifically, the Combination, Financing and further reductions in amounts outstanding under both the Senior Notes and Amended and Restated Credit Facility, occurred on December 31, 2002.
+The above noted transactions, specifically, the Combination, Financing and Senior Note Exchange, occurred on December 31, 2002.
 However, this pro forma statement of operations was prepared as if the Combination and related transactions had been completed as of December 31, 2001.
 Equinix continues to operate under the existing Equinix senior management team with Peter Van Camp as CEO and is headquartered in Foster City, California.